dcrommie/walbrook/education/understanding-commodities.md

 Instead, they conform to a standard measurement and grade of quality, e.g. a barrel of oil or a tonne of iron ore.

-In finance, to be traded as a ‘commodity’ the goods must also be:
+In financial markets, to be traded as a ‘commodity’, the commodity must also be:

 * Traded in bulk
 * Have price variations significant enough to be attractive for investors

-Examples of traded commodities include
+Examples of traded commodities include:

-* Energy: crude oil, gas
+* Energy, such as crude oil and gas
-* Base metals: copper
+* Base metals, such as copper
-* Precious metals: gold
+* Precious metals, such as gold, silver and platinum
-* Agriculture: wheat
+* Agricultural commodities, commonly known as Softs, such as wheat and soybeans
-* Livestock: cattle
+* Livestock, such as cattle
-* Bulks: ores, e.g. iron
+* Bulks, such as iron ore

-Commodity prices can be volatile and fluctuate sub­stantially if a natural disaster, such as a hurricane or an earthquake, affects their supply or production.
-However not all commodities exhibit the same characteristics.
+Commodity prices can be volatile and fluctuate sub­stantially when a natural disaster, such as a hurricane or an earthquake, affects their supply or production.
+However, not all commodities exhibit the same characteristics.
 Investors often view gold and other precious metals as a store of value and safe havens during times of crisis or uncertainty.

 ## Investing in Commodities